-Covenants contained in certain of the debt instruments described in Note 7. of the Notes to Consolidated Financial Statements restrict our ability to declare and pay dividends.
+Covenants contained in certain of the debt instruments described in Note 7. of the Notes to Consolidated Financial Statements limit our ability to declare and pay cash dividends up to a certain threshold.
 Future dividends will be declared at the discretion of our Board of Directors and will depend on our future earnings, financial condition and other factors.

-At September 30, 2023, there were 89 stockholders of record for our common stock.
+At September 30, 2024, there were 82 stockholders of record for our common stock.
 This figure does not include stockholders whose shares are held in the account of a stockbroker, bank or custodian on behalf of a stockholder or shares which are otherwise beneficially held.